Nature-Wired/nature-backers-apex/README.md

 There is currently no engagement layer connecting sports fans, sponsors, and verified sustainability initiatives during live sporting events.

+## Market Context: Why Women’s Sports

+Women’s sports are one of the fastest-growing segments in global sport and present new opportunities for sponsor engagement and community participation.
+Following a record-breaking year in 2025, where global revenue surpassed $2.35 billion, the sector continues to expand rapidly.
+This growth provides a natural environment to explore new fan engagement models that connect sports sponsorship with community and environmental initiatives.

 ## Solution

 Nature Backers introduces a fan engagement layer for women's sports sponsorships.